 — Ice universe (@UniverseIce) June 14, 2018

 Basically, Samsung’s using faster LPDDR5 RAM and UFS3.0 storage chips that will make apps fly and improve performance as a whole.
-Combine that with Android 9.0 P and things are getting exciting.
+Combine that with Android 9 Pie and things are getting exciting.

 And finally, there’s a small possibility the Galaxy S10 will come with a sizable upgrade to the battery for the first time in several years.
-We’re hearing Samsung will throw a huge 3,850 or 4,000 mAh battery in the Galaxy Note 9.
-If they do, expect a good size increase for the popular Galaxy S series in early 2019 too.
+Samsung surprised everyone with a huge 4,000 mAh battery in the Galaxy Note 9.
+As a result, expect a sizeable increase for the popular Galaxy S series in early 2019 too.
 Stay tuned right here for any and all S10 information.